johmicrot/Urban_Atlas_Prediction/ReadMe.md

+# This guide overviews how to generate the Urban Atlas Dataset, and how to train it in both a multi-task and single-task enviornments with Keras.

-## Guide on how to add a population to UA shapefiles, generate data points, and download images
+## Dataset creation - add a population to UA shapefiles, generate data points, and download images

 ### 1) Download specific city shapefiles from urban atlas